 An opinion on the CLH proposal has to be adopted by RAC within 18 months from the receipt of the proposal by ECHA (Article 37(4) CLP Regulation).
 The RAC opinion and its annexes (the background document and the response to comments table (RCOM)) are published on the ECHA website once the opinion is adopted.
 The background document is based on the CLH report in which RAC evaluations are inserted.
 The RCOM contains the compiled comments received during the public consultation and the responses by the dossier submitter and RAC.

 ECHA forwards the RAC opinion and its annexes to the Commission.
 If the Commission finds that the CLH is appropriate, it submits a draft decision concerning the inclusion of that substance in Part 3 of Annex VI to the CLP Regulation (Article 37(5) CLP Regulation).

 Following the inclusion of the substance in Part 3 of Annex VI to the CLP Regulation, all manufacturers, importers and downstream users of the substance in the EU must classify the substance in accordance with the entry in Annex VI (Article 4(3) CLP Regulation).
 Hazard classes not included in the Annex VI entry must be self-classified and labelled accordingly.
 The Classification and Labelling Inventory contains the harmonised classification and labelling and also the substances self-classified and labelled by the industry.

-The comments and non-confidential attachments are published on the ECHA website.
+The comments and non-confidential attachments received during the public consultation will be published on the ECHA website.

-Any submitted confidential information will be available only to ECHA, its Committees, and the dossier submitter.
+However, any submitted confidential information will only be made available to the Member State Competent Authority submitting the CLH dossier, ECHA, its Committees and the European Commission.
 If the dossier submitter is a manufacturer, importer or downstream user, confidential information will not be provided to them.